Cloudiu9/laravelapp2/README.md

 # Project title:
-AI Chatbot
+AI Chatbot using OpenAI's API
+Weather bot using Weatherstack's API

 # Scope:
 A functional A.I.
-Chatbot that utilises OpenAI's API.
+Chatbot that utilises OpenAI and a Weather

 # Technical approach:
-Using React for frontend and Laravel for backend.
+Using React for frontend and Laravel Sail for backend.
+I made the authentication system using Laravel's Breeze starter kit.